ptabriz/FOSS4G_workshop/README.md

 __Editors__ are responsible for displaying and modifying different aspects of data.
 Imagine editors as full-fledge software specialized for a specific tasks, like changing data properties, image editing, video editing, animation design, game design, and etc. You can assign an area to a specific editor using __Editor Type selector__ , the first button at the left side of a header (figure below, left).
 Every area in Blender may contain any type of editor and it is also possible to open the same type multiple times.

 __Tabs__ are overlapping sections in the user-interface.
-The Tabs header can be vertical (Tool Shelf) or horizontal (Properties Editor, User Preferences).
+Tabs can be vertical (Tool Shelf) or horizontal (Properties Editor, User Preferences).

 Another common feature is the __Header__, that contain menus and commonly used tools specific to each editor.
 It has a small horizontal strip shape with a lighter gray background, which sits either at the top or bottom of the area.